sz-janni/video_frontend/README.md

 - Draw boxes by clicking and dragging
 - Select boxes to resize and move them
-- Delete selected boxes
+- Delete or trim selected boxes
-- Save box coordinates to console
+- Save box coordinates to a JSON file

 ## Usage

-1. Click "Add Box" and draw rectangles on the video
+1. Click **Add Box** and draw rectangles on the video
-2. Click boxes to select them (green highlight)
+2. Click boxes to select them
-3. Drag corners to resize, drag center to move
+3. Drag handles to resize and move
-4. Use "Delete Selected" to remove boxes
+4. Use **Delete Object** or **Delete Onwards** to remove
-5. Click "Save" to log coordinates to console
+5. Click **Save** to download coordinates